 System services#

-Cinemate uses three system services for its operation.
+Cinemate uses three long-running services and one maintenance timer for its operation.

 cinemate-autostart.service#